John Bachmann

 Although best known for his views of New York, his name is attached to a variety of prints, including the well-known "Bird's Eye View of the Seat of War" series produced during the American Civil War, which show the theater of war in six sections, each a perspective view of entire states or sets of states.

-Bachmann married and had four children, the eldest of whom, John Bachmann, Jr. also became a lithographer.
-Except for two brief sojourns in Philadelphia, he appears to have remained in the Heights neighborhood of Jersey City from the late 1850s until his death in 1896.
+Bachmann married twice, having 5 children with his first wife, 4 for whom were born in Switzerland, and one in Brooklyn, NY and had then four children with his second wife (Eliza), the eldest of whom, John Bachmann, Jr. also became a lithographer.
+Except for two brief sojourns in Philadelphia, he appears to have remained in the Heights neighborhood of Jersey City from the late 1850s until his death in 1899.
 Most of his views of New York City manage to sneak in his home neighborhood in Jersey City.
 His last known work, a view of Havana, is now in the collection of the Library of Congress.
 The one other known painting by Bachmann, a version of one of his views of Philadelphia, hangs in the Free Library of Philadelphia.

+He immigrated to New York on 6 Nov.
+1848 with his first wife and one surviving child from his first wife (Anna) on the ship Lady Arabella.